Kayleigh studied law at the University of Cambridge before completing the BPTC at Cardiff Law School, where she was graded Outstanding.

 She received the Lord Justice Holker Award from Gray’s Inn for her BPTC year and was awarded the Oxford University Press Law Prize for the Best Performance in Civil Practice on the BPTC.

-Prior to becoming an Assistant Advocate, Kayleigh worked at a housing association tackling anti-social behaviour.
+Prior to joining Chambers, Kayleigh worked as an Assistant Advocate at a law firm appearing in numerous hearings and as a Housing Officer for a Housing Association tackling anti-social behaviour.
 As a Housing Officer she drafted pleadings and witness statements for injunction and possession claims and attended the respective hearings.

 In her spare time, Kayleigh is partial to sky diving, bungee jumping and snorkelling with sharks.